(888) 815-0802Sign In

 What Could Have Made His Email Even Better

 Kevin’s email was fantastic.
 Not only did I respond, but I’m featuring it on my blog as an example.
 So clearly I think he did a lot of things right!
-The only thing I might have changed is the line where he said he has “helped many companies like Revenue.io.”
+I might have only changed the line where he said he has “helped many companies like Revenue.io.”
 I would have actually listed two or three.
-Saying that he helped a company “like mine” doesn’t necessarily do much for me.
-If he had actually named a company that I respect or even linked to a case study, it may have made his offer even more compelling.
+Saying he helped a company “like mine” doesn’t necessarily do much for me.
+If he had actually named a company I respect or linked to a case study, it may have made his offer even more compelling.

-If you’re looking to break new ground in 2017, take a tip from Kevin Yang and put some effort into those sales emails!
+If you want to break new ground, take a tip from Kevin Yang and put some effort into those sales emails!